ARMmbed/mbed-client/porting-guide.md

     |_newtarget.ld
 ```

-Where the `target.json` file specifies the path to the CMake toolchain (`toolchain.cmake`), that uses the standard CMake mechanisms for including compiler, platform and language specific configuration.
+Where the `target.json` file specifies the path to the CMake toolchain (`toolchain.cmake`) that uses the standard CMake mechanisms for including compiler, platform and language specific configuration.

 **Note**: Improvements are planned to the yotta target description to allow more reuse of the descriptions between targets.